FMInference/FlexiGen/README.md

 pip install "skypilot[aws,gcp,azure,lambda]"  # pick your clouds sky check
 ```
-You can now use a single command to automatically launch the benchmark on any cloud:
+You can now use a single command to launch the benchmark on any cloud, which automatically finds a region (in the cheapest-price order) with availability for the requested GPUs:
 ```bash
 sky launch -c flexgen --detach-setup flexgen/apps/skypilot.yaml
 ```